-- Course in statistics or equivalent study - 8 quarter credits in social sciences such as psychology, history, etc. - 12 credits in writing to include a course in expository or research writing; may include experience in writing intensive courses with appropriate documentation.
+- Course in college-level math - 8 quarter credits in social sciences such as psychology, history, etc. - 10 quarter credits of academic writing to include a course in expository or research writing.
+Writing-intensive courses besides creative writing may be considered with appropriate